Autodesk-Forge/forge-api-nodejs-client/README.md

 });
 ```

 Note that access tokens expire after a short period of time.
-The `expires_in` field in the `credentials` object gives the validity of an access token in seconds).
+The `expires_in` field in the `credentials` object gives the validity of an access token in seconds.
 To refresh your access token, call the `oAuth2ThreeLegged.refreshToken(credentials);` method.

 #### Example API Calls